+Supreme Court Allows Trump Administration To End Census Counting On Oct.
+15

-Supreme Court Allows Trump Administration To End Census Early
+Supreme Court Allows Trump Administration To End Census Counting On Oct.
+15

-The Trump administration can end counting for the 2020 census after the Supreme Court approved a request for now to suspend a lower court order that extended the count's schedule.
+The Trump administration can end counting for the 2020 census early after the Supreme Court approved a request to suspend a lower court order that extended the count's schedule.

+The high court's order on Tuesday, following an emergency request the Justice Department made last week, helps clear the way for President Trump to try to alter the count while in office by excluding unauthorized immigrants from the numbers used to reallocate congressional seats and Electoral College votes for the next 10 years.

+Justice Sonia Sotomayor was the lone dissenter from the unsigned court order.

+Hours after the ruling was released, the Census Bureau announced it will keep accepting responses online at My2020Census.gov through Oct.
+15 until 11:59 p.m.
+Hawaii time.
+The bureau has also set Oct.
+15 as the postmark deadline for paper forms, as well as the end date for collecting phone responses and door knocking at unresponsive households.

+"With no explanation or rationale, a majority simply decided that our people do not deserve to be counted, thus continuing a long history of leaving Indian peoples at the margins of the U.S. society at large and economy," Lewis said in a statement.

+Sadik Huseny, a plaintiffs' attorney with the law firm Latham & Watkins, said in a statement that the challengers "remain focused on ensuring that the Bureau's data collections, and whatever data processing timelines the Bureau may implement, are consistent with the Constitution and the [Administrative Procedure Act]'s standards for reasoned decision making."

-The high court's ruling, following an emergency request the Justice Department made last week, is the latest turn in a roller coaster of a legal fight over the timeline for the count.
+The court's ruling is the latest turn in a roller coaster of a legal fight over the timeline for the count.
 Last-minute changes by the Census Bureau and its skirting of an earlier court order for the count have left local communities and the bureau's workers across the U.S. unsure of how much longer they can take part in a national head count already upended by the coronavirus pandemic.

 Lower courts previously ordered the administration to keep counting through Oct.
 31, reverting to an extended schedule that Trump officials had first proposed in April in response to delays caused by the pandemic and then abruptly decided to abandon in July.